 Thanks for checking out my Survey Momma review.
-If you're looking for a little peace of mind and a way to pay off a few bills (or go out to out dinner every now and then), the quickest way to make a few bucks online is probably with online surveys, but they do pay a lot… and you have to know which ones you can trust?
+If you're looking for a little peace of mind and a way to pay off a few bills (or go out to out dinner every now and then), the quickest way to make a few bucks online is probably with online surveys.
+The problem is knowing which ones you can trust?

-Please note, I am not affiliate with Survey Momma in any way.
-This review has been researched with information and testimonials that are available online in the public domain.
+Please note, I am not a member or an affiliate for Survey Momma.
+This review has been researched with information and/or testimonials that are available online in the public domain.
 Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
 See full disclaimer for more info

 What is Survey Momma About?